 Further, he also argued that the assessment of A.Y 2003-04 was actually completed u/s.
 143(3) on 30/03/2006 ie prior to receipt of the impugned documents by the Assessing Officer on 18/04/2007, this assessment was not pending.
 Attending to these arguments of the counsel is superfluous and merely an academic exercise as we have upheld the applicability of the decision of the Tribunal in the case of LMJ International Ltd (supra) for the proposition that the

 “where nothing incriminating is found in the course of search relating to any assessment years, the assessments for such years cannot be distributed”

 and other local decision cited above.
-Accordingly, the additional ground raised by the assessee for all the four appeals under consideration are allowed and in favour of the assessee.
+Accordingly, the additional ground raised by the assessee for all the four appeals under consideration are allowed and in favor of the assessee.